id0Sch/cart-sharing/README.md

 extension: configure the server using the options page, should have url to your server, i.e : http://localhost:3000

-## Contributing
-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## Todo
 * remove traces
+* use chrome ports for continues messaging
-* handle order confirmation - should notify all and remove user from list
+* handle order confirmation - should notify all and remove user from list (clear cookies to all joined users)
-* prettify code and best practices
+* prettify code and use best practices
-* chrome notifications
+* chrome desktop notifications
 * ga
 * server-less (?)
 * localization